Committees on Standards and of Privileges

 It has been the practice of the House to nominate the same elected members to both committees; and the Chair of the Committee on Standards, who is one of the Chairs directly elected by the House, has by practice been elected by the Committee of Privileges as its Chair.

-In 2003, the Government agreed that no single party should have a majority on the Standards and Privileges Committee and that parliamentary private secretaries should not be members of the Committee.7 These conventions continue to apply.
-Standing Order No 122B(8)(f) provides that no Member may be a candidate for the Chair of the Committee on Standards unless their party is that of the official Opposition.
+In 2003, the Government agreed that no single party should have a majority on the Standards and Privileges Committee and that parliamentary private secretaries should not be members of the Committee.7 These conventions applied until the 2019–21 Parliament, but the extension of voting rights to lay members means that the recent practice of appointing in rough proportion to representation in the House ensures there is no government majority in practice.
+Standing Order No 122B(8)(f) provides that no Member may be a candidate for the Chair of the Committee on Standards unless their party is that of the Official Opposition.
 The committees are empowered to appoint sub-committees, with a quorum of three (which in the case of a Committee on Standards sub-committee must comprise at least one elected and one lay member).
 Both the committees and any sub-committee have powers to send for persons, papers and records, to sit notwithstanding the adjournment of the House and to appoint specialist advisers.
 The committees also have the power to order the attendance of any Member before them or any sub-committee and to require that specific documents or records in the possession of a Member relating to the inquiries of the committees, any sub-committee or (in the case of the Committee on Standards) the Commissioner, be laid before it or any sub-committee.
 The committees may also exclude the broadcasters from their public sittings.
 Under the standing order, the law officers of the Crown who are Members of the House may attend.8

 - 1. CJ (1994–95) 554.